|

 an experienced warrior who has seen many strange and terrible

 things on the battlefield.
-And if she says she saw it, then there
+If she says she saw it, then there

 was something to see, even if its exact nature was hidden by some